EuphoriaYan/zi2zi-pytorch/README.md

                   --split_ratio=[0,1]
 ```

-After running this, you will find two objects **train.obj** and **val.obj** under the save_dir for training and validation, respectively.
+After running this, you will find two objects **train.obj** and **val.obj** under the **--save_dir** for training and validation, respectively.

-If you want infer the network with specific text, run the below command.
+If you want infer/validate the network with specific text, run the below command.

 ```sh
 python package.py --dir=image_directories